Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 You start off with your arms straight, lower the barbell to your chest, then press it back to the starting position.

-But even though the weight is the same, the exercise is harder at the bottom than it is at the top.
+But even though the load is the same, the exercise is harder at the bottom than it is at the top.
 As a result, your muscles aren’t getting the same level of stimulation throughout the whole of the exercise.

 With a resistance band, the whole thing is reversed.
 That is, the bands provide more resistance near the top of the movement, when they’re stretched, than they do at the bottom.